Determine available disk space

 }

 In order to always get a reliable value, we recommend that you use Robot to display the amount of occupied memory space.
-You can do this automatically via our Robot Webservice.
+You can do this automatically via our Hetzner API.

 Table of Contents